-GASB Statement No. 69 addresses accounting and financial reporting for government combinations (including mergers, acquisitions and transfers of operations) and disposals of government operations.
-The implementation of GASB Statement No. 69 did not have an effect on the financial statements of the School District.
+GASB Statement No. 72 clarifies the definition of fair value for financial reporting purposes, establishes general principles for measuring fair value, provides additional fair value application guidance, and enhances disclosures about fair value measurements.
+The implementation of GASB Statement No. 72 did not have an effect on the financial statements of the School District.